TheTechRobo/design-a-web/index.md

 You can quote someone!

 >Everyone is smart in their own ways.
-But, if you judge a fish from its ability to climb a tree, it will live its
+But, if you judge a fish from its ability to climb a tree, it will live its life thinking it is stupid
+>>Albert Einstein

+~this is obsolete text~
+This is not